captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
-“Always we are free” -- you are free.
+“Always we are free”—you are free.

 ---